The Area Program in Poetry Writing

 Committed to the conviction that close reading and creative writing are inextricably and essentially linked, the program requires its students, in addition to fulfilling the pre-requisite for the major, to complete 30 hours of upper-level course work in English:

-+12 hours of upper-level poetry writing courses or independent studies (3000-level or above)
+2. 12 hours of upper-division (3000-level or above) poetry writing courses or independent studies.

-+3 hours of coursework in English at the 4000-level or above (non-ENPW or ENWR)
+5. Three hours of coursework in literature at the 4000-level or above.

-A prosody or other poetic forms class, when offered, is also recommended.
+When offered, a prosody or other poetic forms class is also recommended.

 *The Poetry Writing Seminars (Poetry Program Poetics): These ENPW 4820 seminars are readings courses for poets, designed to foster intimate experiences of texts, creative work, reciprocal conversation about and discovery of mutual interests, enlargement of students understanding of language and its capacities, and collegial community among students in the poetry writing program.
 Topics, which are often interdisciplinary and cross-genre in nature, might include The Poetic Sequence in Contemporary American Poetry, Ecstatic Poetry, Dramatic Monologue: The Mask in Verse, Negative Capability and its Heirs, Terrorizing and Creating Reality: Language & the Surrealist Poets, Order and Disorder: The Lyric Impulse, Brilliant Corners: Jazz & Poetry, Poetry and the World, "Poetic Form," or Poets Prose.
 Or these seminars might focus on a particular poet or poets.
 These seminars are offered to APPW students each semester; the APPW student is required to take two while matriculating in the Program, and may take more than two if he or she wishes.
 These courses are open to non-APPW students on a space-available basis and at the discretion of the instructor.